qtoussaint/pangenome_merge/README.md

 pangenomerge-postprocess --sqlite db.sqlite --component-graphs paths.tsv --outdir out/ --output sequences
 ```

-### Sequence storage
+### Complete gene sequence database

 Individual per-gene DNA and protein sequences are stored in a separate SQLite database (`pangenome_sequences.sqlite`) with hash-based deduplication and zlib compression.
-Within a COG, many isolates typically share identical alleles, so deduplication achieves 10-100x size reduction.
-Combined with compression, this typically results in 5-15 GB for datasets that would otherwise require 100+ GB of raw FASTA storage.
+Within a COG, many isolates will share identical alleles, so deduplication in combination with compression typically results in 5-15 GB for datasets that would otherwise require 100+ GB of raw FASTA storage.

 Sequences can be queried programmatically using the `sequence_queries` module: